 Competitors or other third parties may infringe our patents or the patents of any party from whom we may license patents from in the future.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 In a patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, for example, lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO or made a misleading statement during prosecution.
 The outcome following legal assertions of invalidity and unenforceability during patent litigation is unpredictable.
 A court may decide that a patent of ours or of any of our future licensors is not valid or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 In addition, to the extent that we have to file patent litigation in a federal court against a U.S. patent holder, we would be required to initiate the proceeding in the state of incorporation or residency of such entity.
 With respect to the validity question, for example, we cannot be certain that no invalidating prior art exists.
 An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated, found unenforceable, or interpreted narrowly, and it could put our patent applications at risk of not issuing.
-Defense of these claims, regardless of their merit, would lose at least part, and perhaps all, of the patent protection on one or more of our products or certain product candidates or aspects of the TriNav or other technology.
-Such a loss of patent protection could compromise our ability to pursue our business stra technology or to attempt to license rights from the prevailing party.
+Defense of these claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of employee resources from our business.
+If a defendant were to prevail on a legal assertion of invalidity or unenforceability, we would lose at least part, and perhaps all, of the p

+Interference proceedings brought by the USPTO may be necessary to determine the priority of inventions with respect to our patents and patent applications or those of our collaborators or licensors.
+An unfavorable outcome could require us to cease using the technology or to attempt to license rights from the prevailing party.
 Our business could be harmed if a prevailing party does not offer us a license on terms that are acceptable to us.
 Litigation or interference proceedings may fail and, even if successful, may result in substantial costs and distraction of our management and other employees.
 We may not be able to prevent, alone, with our licensees, or with any of our future licensors, misappropriation of our proprietary rights, particularly in countries where the laws may not protect those rights as fully as in the United States.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our Common Stock.